TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/New-JcSdkUserGroup.md

     - `Value <String>`: Filter comparison value.
   - `[MemberSuggestionsNotify <Boolean?>]`: True if notification emails are to be sent for membership suggestions.
   - `[MembershipAutomated <Boolean?>]`: True if membership of this group is automatically updated based on the Member Query and Member Query Exemptions, if configured
+  - `[MembershipMethod <String>]`: The type of membership method for this group.
+Valid values include NOTSET, STATIC, DYNAMIC_REVIEW_REQUIRED, and DYNAMIC_AUTOMATED.

 MEMBERQUERYEXEMPTIONS <IGraphObject[]>: Array of GraphObjects exempted from the query
   - `Id <String>`: The ObjectID of the graph object.